 That accelerated learning is one of the main reasons Johnson thinks the SEC has been so dominant defensively, and why the conference will continue to be for years to come.
 Since 2007, the SEC has had at least two teams ranked in the top 10 nationally in total defense, including having four ranked in the top 5 in 2011.

 Johnson says the way players respond to coaching and changes in defensive schemes have enhanced since he arrived in Tuscaloosa, Ala., in 2009.
 The senior-to-be said it was amazing seeing younger players, like linebackers C.J.
 Mosley and Trey DePriest, pick up things so fast, and admitted they were much further ahead during their first camps than he was.

 And Johnson thinks that it’s going on all around the league.

 As the SEC looks to earn its seventh straight national title, teams are looking to continue the tradition of having the staunchest defenses around.
 Like Johnson, Georgia coach Mark Richt believes that will start with the quicker breed of players who have entered the league.

-Richt said he thinks the SEC’s defensive success should absolutely be attributed to the type of athletes who circulate throughout the league, but he also thinks the speed with which athletes adapt to the college level helps.
-He sees what he and his coaching staff are doing being duplicated at the high school level by coaching staffs, but he also sees younger athletes understanding the game more, especially in the Southeast.
+Richt said he thinks the SEC’s defensive success should absolutely be attributed to the type of athletes who circulate throughout the league, but he also thinks the speed in which athletes adapt to the college level helps.
+He sees what he and his coaching staff are doing duplicated at the high school level by coaching staffs, but he also sees younger athletes understanding the game more, especially in the southeast.

-Explaining schemes has almost become a thing of the past.
+Explaining schemes has almost become something of the past.